SpyroMF/UntitledCrawler/README.md

 # UntitledCrawler
-## Game Engine
-I used the engine called [Godot 3.5.1](https://godotengine.org/article/maintenance-release-godot-3-5-1).
-It is primearly made for 2D game/app development.
-Godot uses a language called gdscript or gd, which is similar to python in many ways.
-Godot uses a node based child/parent system which is pretty easy to get used to.
 ## The game
 The game belongs to the linear dungeon crawler genre.
 In other words, it is an exploration game with many rooms and enemies.
 This game is a random generation game, the enemies are randomly spawned for every room (There is a preset system).